dsblank/activitypub/README.md

 * An in-memory, JSON-based database for testing
 * Redis

-The activitypub database API is a subset of the MongDB.
+The activitypub database API is a subset of the MongoDB.

 activitypub is targeting the following web frameworks: